miku/hellogolang/README.md

 ```

 * required, if a method mutates values
-* even, if it is just a single method, for consistency, all methods should use a pointer receiver
+* even if just a single method requires a pointer receiver, for consistency,
+all methods should use one

 ----